mzazon/awesome-cloud-projects/aws/data-lake-fine-grained-access/data-lake-fine-grained-access.md

    echo "✅ S3 location registered with Lake Formation"
    ```

-   Lake Formation now has the authority to control access to data in this S3 location, enabling table-level, column-level, and row-level security policies.
+   Lake Formation now has the authority to control access to data in this S3 location, enabling table-level, column-level, and row-level security policies that are enforced at query time regardless of the analytical service used.

 3. **Create Glue Database and Catalog Table**:

    The AWS Glue Data Catalog serves as the central metadata repository for your data lake.
-Lake Formation integrates with the Glue Data Catalog to enforce permissions on cataloged data, providing a unified view of data governance across your entire data lake.
+Lake Formation integrates with the Glue Data Catalog to enforce permissions on cataloged data, providing a unified view of data governance across your entire data lake ecosystem by leveraging schema information for access control decisions.

    ```bash
    # Create Glue database